 - The density of vehicles per square mile is the highest in the world (2007 figures – 48,054 vehicles in 21 square miles – 22,617 private cars, 19,232 motorcycles, 765 buses and taxis, 4,142 trucks, and 1,298 others).
 Permitting rental cars for tourists would worsen the problem.
 Serious consideration has been given in the past to bringing in legislation banning vehicle ownership by foreign workers (a sizeable section of the community).

 - There are not enough parking spaces to accommodate any increase in vehicle numbers.

 - The vast majority of tourists are from the US and Canada.
-They are not accustomed to driving on the left and the island’s narrow, winding roads.
+They are not accustomed to driving on the left, or the island’s narrow, winding roads.

-In recent years the government has considered allowing tourists to rent Smart cars, electric cars, microcars etc. but has never introduced legislation permitting such vehicles.
+The government has considered allowing tourists to rent Smart cars, electric cars, etc. but legislation has never been tabled.